 This scholarship is awarded to students indicating a desire to major in kinesiology, sport and recreation management, or health science.
-Students must achieve a high school GPA of 2.5 or higher and maintain a cumulative GPA of 3.0 or higher while at New England College.
+Students must achieve a high school GPA of 2.5 to 2.74 and maintain a cumulative GPA of 2.5 or higher while at New England College.

-BUSINESS AND COMMUNICATION SCHOLARSHIP
+MANAGEMENT AND COMMUNICATION SCHOLARSHIP

 This scholarship is awarded to students indicating a desire to major in business administration or communication.
-In general, students must achieve a high school GPA of 2.5 or higher and maintain a cumulative GPA of 3.0 or higher while at New England College.
+In general, students must achieve a high school GPA of 2.5 to 2.74 and maintain a cumulative GPA of 2.5 or higher while at New England College.